 √ prediluted injectable solution,

-√ lyophilized powder with diluent that need to be mixed before injection,
+√ lyophilized powder with a diluent that needs to be mixed before injection,

 √ premixed, prefilled pen or cartridge.